ANACOSTIA RIVER OUTDOOR VOLUNTEER TRAIL

 PROJECT PHASES

 This initiative brought together the volunteer coordinators and leaders from organizations across the watershed.
 We sat down to share our successes and tackle our common challenges, especially in recruiting new volunteers and keeping them engaged.
-From those conversations, we co-created three innovative projects centering the main pillars of volunteer programming: Recruitment, Retention, and Recognition.
+From those conversations, we co-created three initiatives centering the main pillars of volunteer programming: Recruitment, Retention, and Recognition.

 Removing Barriers with Volunteer Stipends